 Yes!
 All you need is an appropriate battery source.
 You can buy one here.

 All Hummingbird programming environments work on Windows XP, Vista, 7, 8, and 10 and Mac OS 10.6 and later.
-We also have limited support for Linux-based computers and Chromebooks. iPad support is in development, contact us for more information or to help us test!
-Android Tablets are not currently supported.
+We also have limited support for Linux-based computers, Chromebooks, and iPads.
+To use an iPad with the Hummingbird, you need a Hummingbird BLE Adapter.
+Support for Android tablets is in development, contact us for more information!